Mrlyjoutlook/generator-react-app-cli/README.md

 ## End

-If you have any questions, you can issues me！Thank you!
+If you have any questions, you can give me issues！Thank you!